 To get your entrance discounts using this pass you’ll have to show up to ticket booths.

-At any rate I’ve prepared a page explaining the difference between these two discount cards so you can make the proper decision based on your needs.
+At any rate I’ve prepared a page explaining the difference between the Barcelona Card and Hola BCN so you can make the proper decision based on your needs.

-Is the Barcelona Card valid for airport transport from Girona or the Aerobus?
+Can I use the Barcelona Card for the Aerobus?

-No, the transport pass applies to city and public transport services only.
+No, the free public transportation applies to city and public transport services only.

 Which Airport transport is included in the Barcelona Card?